1985 Arizona Wildcats football team

 The 1985 Arizona Wildcats football team represented the University of Arizona in the Pacific-10 Conference (Pac-10) during the 1985 NCAA Division I-A football season.
-In their sixth season under head coach Larry Smith, the Wildcats compiled an 8–3–1 record (5–2 against Pac-10 opponents), finished in second place in the Pac-10, tied with Georgia in the 1985 Sun Bowl, and outscored their opponents, 252 to 146.
+In their sixth season under head coach Larry Smith, the Wildcats compiled an 8–3–1 record (5–2 against Pac-10 opponents), finished in a tie for second place in the Pac-10, tied with Georgia in the 1985 Sun Bowl, and outscored their opponents, 252 to 146.
 The defense gave up an average of 12.2 points per game, the sixth best average in Division I-A. The team played its home games in Arizona Stadium in Tucson, Arizona.

 Arizona was eligible for a bowl game this season, as their postseason ban was lifted following NCAA sanctions that were received in 1983 as a result of recruiting violations.
 However, they were still on probation and were barred from having games aired live on television.

-A major highlight of the season occurred in early October, when the Wildcats upset SMU, who was ranked third at the time.
+Major highlights of the season included an upset victory over SMU, who was ranked third at the time, and a road win at rival Arizona State.
+The Wildcats ultimately appeared in a bowl game, tying Georgia in the Sun Bowl.

 The team's statistical leaders included Alfred Jenkins with 1,767 passing yards, David Adams with 511 rushing yards, and Jon Horton with 685 receiving yards.
 Linebacker Byron Evans led the team with 196 total tackles.

 Before the season

-The Wildcats concluded the 1984 season with a 7–4 record (5–2 in Pac-10) and defeated Arizona State in their rivalry matchup.
+The Wildcats concluded the 1984 season with a 7–4 record (5–2 in Pac-10).
 Due to NCAA violations, the team was ineligible for a bowl game (as was in 1983) and got banned from both playing on live television and being in the rankings.
 The bowl ban was lifted prior to the 1985 season, though the TV ban continued as well as the ban from the rankings, regardless of how many games Arizona would win during the year.
 The Wildcats entered the season with hope that they would finish with a winning record.